 Normally, it is recommended to refine the grid only around the jet, and not along it.
 This implies that if the leak direction is +X, the grid only needs to be refined in Y and Z direction.
 But in this case, the grid was also refined in X direction, owing to the high buoyancy of hydrogen.
 The grid should be refined in a 3-5 CV region around the leak, and then gradually smoothed.
 Poor results are seen without this refinement.
+In general, the 'NOZZLE' boundary condition is recommended for dispersion calculations.
 The grid consisted of 38318 cells.
 The computation on a Linux PC with 2-3 GHz CPU with 2GB RAM needed 64 h CPU time.